THE FIRST NEW BENTLEY BLOWER FOR 90 YEARS

-Leaf springs and shackles were made to original specifications by Jones Springs Ltd, a specialist in the West Midlands with nearly 75 years of experience and a history that started in a blacksmith’s forge.
+Leaf springs and shackles have been made to original specifications by Jones Springs Ltd, a specialist in the West Midlands with nearly 75 years of experience and a history that started in a blacksmith’s forge.

-The Blower’s iconic headlamps were reborn by Vintage Headlamp Restoration International Ltd in Sheffield.
+The Blower’s iconic headlamps have been reborn by Vintage Headlamp Restoration International Ltd in Sheffield.
 This father and son team is world-renowned for their silversmithing and ability to create vintage-design headlamps from original specifications.

-Meanwhile, in the bespoke Mulliner Trim Shop in Crewe, a new ash frame created by Lomax Coachbuilders (based in Ludlow) underwent final stages of carpentry with Mulliner’s team of experts, including the application of 82 feet of highly specialized Rexine material used to wrap the body.
+Meanwhile, in the bespoke Mulliner Trim Shop in Crewe, a new ash frame created by Lomax Coachbuilders (based in Ludlow) underwent final stages of carpentry with Mulliner’s team of experts, including the application of 25 meters of highly specialised Rexine material used to wrap the body.
 Hand-trimming of the body was then completed by Mulliner’s master craftsmen.
 For Car Zero, the gloss black bodywork is paired with Oxblood red Bridge of Weir leather and matching trim.
-As per the originals, the seats are stuffed with a total of 22 pounds of natural horsehair.
+As per the originals, the seats are stuffed with a total of 10 kilograms of natural horsehair.

 Breathing New Life into an Iconic Engine

-Car Zero’s brand new 4½-liter engine, originally designed by W.O Bentley himself, was created with the expert support of specialists including NDR Ltd in Watford.
-Featuring many innovations of which a sports car engine of the 1970s would be proud – aluminum pistons, an overhead camshaft, four valves per cylinder and twin spark ignition – the renowned 4½-liter engine was paired with a newly machined Amherst Villiers roots-type supercharger.
+Car Zero’s brand new 4½-litre engine, originally designed by W.O Bentley himself, has been created with the expert support of specialists including NDR Ltd in Watford.
+Featuring many innovations of which a sports car engine of the 1970s would be proud – aluminium pistons, an overhead camshaft, four valves per cylinder and twin spark ignition – the renowned 4½-litre engine has been paired with a newly machined Amherst Villiers roots-type supercharger.
 The newly created Blower engine is an exact recreation of the engines that powered Tim Birkin’s four Team Blowers that raced in the late 1920s – including the use of magnesium for the crankcase.

 While the first engine was being assembled, work was also underway to convert an engine testbed at Bentley’s Crewe headquarters to accept the nearly 100-year old engine design.
 The engine test facility has been at Bentley since the factory was built in 1938, and the cells were originally used to run-in and power-test Merlin V12 aero engines produced by the factory for the Spitfire and Hurricane fighters of the Second World War.